High Blood Pressure in Elderly People – The Definitive Guide

 |Hypertensive crisis||Higher than 180||and/or||Higher than 120|

 Another disease associated with old age is atherosclerosis.
-It reduces the diameter of the arteries leading to high blood pressure in older adults, but the arteries also become harder and less elastic.
-This causes isolated systolic hypertension because they can’t expand properly when the heart beats.
-The diastolic pressure may remain normal, which then leads to a big difference between the systolic and diastolic pressures.
+It reduces the diameter of the arteries leading to high blood pressure in older adults.
+The arteries also become harder and less elastic.
+Therefore, they can’t expand properly when the heartbeats, causing isolated systolic hypertension in the elderly.
+The diastolic pressure may remain normal, leading to a big difference between the systolic and diastolic pressures.

-What Causes High Blood Pressure in Older Adults?
+What Are the Causes of High Blood Pressure in the Elderly?

 What Are the Risk Factors?